-Criteria Meets Criteria (Yes/No) (ii) Yields, or has the potential to yield information that contributes to an understanding of a community or culture; Yes

-Rationale: Due to the long-standing occupation of the property by the Breadner family, early settlers of the Chinguacousy Township, the Breadner House has potential to yield information that contributes to a further understanding of the Township and specifically the Mount Pleasant community and how it developed.
+Criteria Meets Criteria (Yes/No) (ii) Yields, or has the potential to yield information that contributes to an understanding of a community or culture; Yes Rationale: Due to the long-standing occupation of the property by the Breadner family, ea Chinguacousy Township, the Breadner House has potential to yield information that contril understanding of the Township and specifically the Mount Pleasant community and how it butes to a further

 Criteria Meets Criteria (Yes/No) (iii) Demonstrates or reflects the work or ideas of an architect, artist, builder, designer, or theorist who is significant to a community.
-No
+No Rationale: Historical research did not identify the architect, artist or designer of Breadner House.
+Although the house